andygodish/wikijs-storage/redis/clustering.md

 - Tell sentinel which node to monitor (aka your master) and give it a name (mymaster)
 - if the master is down for more than 5000 milliseconds, start the failover process

+**NOTE**: I ran into an error where sentinel wasn't able to connect to the redis-0 hostname (docker container name).
+I was able to resolve with this stackoverflow answer:

+> Only sentinel with version above 6.2 can resolve host names, but this is not enabled by default.
+Adding sentinel resolve-hostnames yes to sentinel.conf will help.
+>
+> If your sentinel has older versions, the hostname redis_node should be replaced by and ip.
+>
+> For more details, check out IP Addresses and DNS names in Redis document

 ```
 mkdir sentinel-{0,1,2}